The Great Wright Road Trip: Fifty Years of Frank Lloyd Wright

-Set your compass for exploration, roll down the windows and breathe in mountain air as you embark on the Great Wright Road Trip in beautiful Buffalo, New York on your way to the Laurel Highlands of Western Pennsylvania.
+Set your compass for exploration, roll down the windows and embark on the Great Wright Road Trip in beautiful Buffalo, New York on your way to the Laurel Highlands of Western Pennsylvania.
 You are on the Wright path!

 Arrival in Buffalo

 We suggest you overnight in Buffalo to be fully rested for the Wright sites that await you.
 Lodging suggestions: InnBuffalo, the Mansion on Delaware Avenue, the Curtiss Hotel or the Parkside House Bed & Breakfast.

 FRANK FACTS: There are 8.5 miles of wood trim and 110 distinct molding shapes inside the Martin House alone.
 Some of the molding assemblies comprise nine separate pieces.